-- Over 900 DSS students are entitled to a range of examination supports (reasonable accommodations) for timed assessments/ examinations.
+- Over 1000 DSS students are entitled to a range of examination supports (reasonable accommodations) for timed assessments/ examinations.
 These are listed in the student's DSS needs assessment document.
-Students may use some or all of their exam support entitlements listed, whereas others may only use extra time or none. - The DSS have listed the different exam supports entitlements for examinations in the table below and mapped how these may be facilitated on campus and in an online assessment environment.
-These guidelines have been updated for 2020/21 based on the DAWN recommendations for the application of Reasonable Accommodations in Remote Examinations 080920.
-DAWN (Disability Advisors Working Network) is a national group of Disability Officers who share practice and collaborate to develop national policy for HEI disability support services.
+Students may use some or all of their examination support entitlements listed, whereas others may only use extra time or no supports. - The DSS have listed the different examination supports entitlements in the table below and mapped how these may be facilitated on campus and in an online assessment environment.
+These guidelines were based on the DAWN recommendations for the application of Reasonable Accommodations in Remote Examinations 080920 and approved by the MTU Cork Campus Registrar.
+(DAWN, the Disability Advisors Working Network, is a national group of Disability Officers who share practice and collaborate to develop national policy for HEI disability support services).

-Exam Supports
+Examination Supports

-- A student's exam support entitlements are listed under Exams Supports section of their needs assessment document. - The Exams staff on the different campuses hold a list of DSS students' exam support entitlements for that campus.
-The new student list will be updated regularly during the first half of semester 1 as new students complete their DSS application for supports. - The table below maps out the exam supports that are granted to DSS students a description of them and how they are typically implemented on campus, how these supports may be available for online timed assessment/exams, a suggestion on how lecturers may implement these supports online where needed (following consultation with TEL and the Exams Office), and how the student should request these supports for online and/or on campus test/exams. - The table cannot not cover all assessment formats and the DSS and Exams Office are happy to speak to lecturers and students around exam supports, alternative assessments etc. Any queries should be emailed to the DSS at dss.ac..
+- A student's examination support entitlements are listed under Exams Supports section of their DSS needs assessment document. - The Examinations staff on the different Cork campuses (Bishopstown, CSM and NMCI) hold a list of DSS students' exam support entitlements for that campus.
+The new student lists are updated regularly during the first half of semester 1 as new students complete their DSS application for supports. - The table below maps out the exam supports that are granted to DSS students a description of them and how they are typically implemented on campus, how these supports may be available for online timed assessment/exams, a suggestion on how lecturers may implement these supports online where needed (following consultation with TEL and the Examinations Office), and how the student should request these supports for online and/or on campus test/exams. - The table cannot not cover all assessment formats and the DSS and Examinations Office are happy to speak to lecturers and students around exam supports, alternative assessments etc. Any gueries should be emailed to the DSS at dssCork@mtu.ie